 Topping

-- 2 tablespoon extra virgin olive oil the best quality you can find
+- 2 tablespoons good-quality extra virgin olive oil

 - smoked Spanish paprika to taste (pimentón de La Vera)